 Waterproofness

 Companies use a variety of descriptors to label the level of waterproofness of their product(s).
-It's smart to be skeptical here because there is no standard definition and no regulation on the wording.
+It's smart to be skeptical because there is no standard definition and no regulation on the wording.
 We found a fairly wide range of discrepancies in our testing.
-Check out our main review article and the individual product reviews to get an in-depth sense of just out waterproof each model really is.
+Check out our main review article and the individual product reviews to get an in-depth sense of just how waterproof each model really is.

 Submergible